HL7/coordinated-registry-network/source/pages/_includes/procedure-crn-intro.md

 #### Mandatory Data Elements and Terminology

-The following data-elements are mandatory (i.e data MUST be present). blah blah blah
+The following data-elements are mandatory (i.e data MUST be present).

 **must have:**

-1. status
 1. patient

 **Additional Profile specific implementation guidance:**

-#### Examples

-- Examples to be added after finalization of data elements.
+None.